Los Angeles Wrongful Termination Attorneys

 Even if the California Employer is not directly or personally engaging in illegal discriminatory employment practices, he or she must ensure that other personnel are not practicing the same.
 Specifically, the employer must take reasonable steps needed to prevent harassment or discrimination from taking place.

 If you feel that you were terminated or discriminated against on the basis of one of the protected classes discussed above, please contact our California wrongful termination lawyers, California employment lawyers at the Nourmand Law Firm.
-We have a Spanish-speaking staff and offer free consultations.
+We have Spanish-speaking staff and offer free consultations.

 1Cal.
 Gov. Code 12926(d)